BekaDeb/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # 10. Love is anterior to life, posterior to death, initial of creation, and the exponent of breath

 Script that displays the result of BREATH to the power LOVE.

 # 11. There are 10 types of people in the world -- Those who understand binary, and those who don't

 Script that converts a number from base 2 to base 10

+# 12. Combination

+Script that prints all possible combinations of two letters, except oo.